Thousands waiting too long for elective surgery

 Chief operating officer Jan Adams says their biggest problem is not having enough capacity for more surgery and they are sending some patients to private hospitals and to other DHBs for treatment.

 The Auckland DHB is the second-worst performer, with 431 people waiting longer than they should be.

 However, nationwide, the number of people waiting longer than six months for surgery is down by about 1000 on February last year.

-Next story in National: New glitch with pay transfer system
+Next story in New Zealand: New glitch with pay transfer system

 Copyright © 2012, Radio New Zealand